 - The application will open in the spring and will be advertised through OCS emails.

 - For more information, including SASEG eligibility requirements and the application, please click here.

-Additional resources for funding are listed below.
 We will continue to share information on other funding as we learn of it.

 Foundation Center: Go to Cornell Library databases, search foundation.
 There is a search tool where you can enter specific key words to filter thousands of grants, including government grants.

 - The Access Fund is a resource through the First-Generation and Low-Income Student Support office within the Dean of Students.
 Click here for details and to apply.

 - The ILR International Travel Grant provides partial funding for international activity.
 Details can be found here.